visgl/deck.gl/docs/api-reference/react/deckgl.md

 ##### `pitch` (Number, optional)

 Current pitch - used to define a mercator projection if `viewport` is not supplied.

-##### `layers` (Array, required)

-The array of deck.gl layers to be rendered.
-This array is expected to be an array of newly allocated instances of your deck.gl layers, created with updated properties derived from the current application state.

 ##### `style` (Object, optional)